EJ-Lan/AutoReserve/README.md

-# CarBookingSystem
+# AutoReserve

-This is a CLI Project using Java where I make a Backend Application for a Car Booking System
+AutoReserve is a CLI Project using Java where I make a Backend Application for a Car Booking System

-It is a Car booking system with 6 features:
+The AutoReserve CLI comes with 6 features:
 1️⃣ - Book Car
 2️⃣ - View All User Booked Cars
 3️⃣ - View All Bookings